Thorium/WebsitePlayground/Readme.md

 Technology-stack:

 - General: Git, Markdown
 - SQL-Server: SQLProvider supports any: MS-SQL/Postgres/Oracle/MySql/MariaDB/SQLite/MS-Access.
-Instructions for MariaDB is included, MySql should work as well.
-Also some for SQLite database and MS-SQL scripts if you want to use those.
+Instructions for MariaDB are included; MySql should work as well.
+Also, some for SQLite database and MS-SQL scripts if you want to use those.
 - Backend: F# (FSharp), Paket, TypeProviders, OWIN, SignalR (WebSockets/Long-Polling), Logary
 - Frontend: Gulp, React.js, Less/Sass, Bootstrap or Foundation.css, FontAwesome, Lodash, jQuery / jQuery-UI, TypeScript / ES6.
-Demo site is Foundation but infra supports Bootstrap notation as well.
+The demo site is Foundation, but infra supports Bootstrap notation as well.
 - Maybe in the future: Crossroads.js, Rx/Rx.Js, FsUnit.xUnit, Canopy

 Documentation: